 - 1 bunch swiss chard, thick stems removed, washed, torn into bite-sized pieces

-- Make Spaetzle In a large bowl, whisk or beat eggs until they start to get foamy on top.
+- Make the Spaetzle: In a large bowl, whisk or beat eggs until they start to get foamy on top.
 Stir in milk.
-In a medium bowl combine four, salt and pepper.
+In a medium bowl combine four (3 cups), salt (1/2 teaspoons) and pepper (1/8 teaspoon).
 Add flour mixture to eggs a cup at a time, stirring until just combined. (over-working the dough makes it tough) You will have a fairly firm batter.
 If it’s too firm and not sticky at all, add a bit of water.
 Don’t worry if it’s not perfectly smooth.

 - Bring a large pot of salted water to a boil.
 Working with 1/4 of the batter at a time, hold the spaetzle maker over the pot and slide the cup back and forth, allowing the dough to fall into the water.
 You may need to use a knife to help release the dough.
 Allow it to boil for another 2 1/2-3 minutes.
 Using a skimmer or a slotted spoon, transfer cooked spaetzle to the ice bath.
 Repeat three more times or until all the batter is used up.
 Once the ice has melted, drain the spaetzle.
 Put it in a bowl and toss with 1 tablespoon olive oil.
 At this point you can store it in the fridge, covered, for a day or so before proceeding.